-Section 1.
-Effective Dates.
-This Agreement shall become effective on January 1, 2020, and shall remain in full force and effect until 11:59 p.m., December 31, 2022.
+Section 1, Effective Dates.
+This Agreement shall become effective on January 1, 2020, or when this Agreement is signed, whichever is later, and shall remain in full force and effect until 11:59 p.m., December 31, 2022.
 The parties shall continue in full force and effect all the terms and condition of this Agreement after expiration until a new agreement is signed or the statutory dispute settlement procedures are completed.

 Section 2.
 Negotiations.
 The Union and the City shall present, in writing, their proposed changes for a successor agreement no later than 90 days before the termination date of this Agreement.
 Negotiations will commence between the 83rd and the 90th day before the termination date.
-Both parties shall negotiate in good faith in an earnest effort to complete negotiations and reach a new agreement 4.5 days before the termination date.
+Both parties shall negotiate in good faith in an earnest effort to complete negotiations and reach a new agreement 45 days before the termination date.